 Pepaxto is contraindicated for patients with a history of serious hypersensitivity reaction to melphalan flufenamide or melphalan.

-Pepaxto is given at a dose of 40 mg intravenously over 30 minutes on Day 1 of each 28-day treatment cycle.
+Pepaxto is given intravenously via a central line at a dose of 40 mg over 30 minutes on Day 1 of each 28-day treatment cycle.
 Pepaxto is given in combination with dexamethasone.
-It is given in a central line.

 Your doctor will monitor your blood counts at baseline, during treatment, and as clinically indicated.
 Dose delay or reduction may be required if you experience thrombocytopenia (low count of platelets), neutropenia (low count of neutrophils), anemia (low count of red blood cells), infections, and/or secondary malignancies.